-It’s my neighbour’s fault I have a pallet compost bin.
+It’s my neighbor’s fault I have a pallet compost bin.

 I was wandering down to the bottom of the garden to check the progress of my untidy compost heap (and believe me, heap was the operative word) when I saw her slotting together some wood.

-A quick enquiry revealed she had bought some slatted compost bins.
-They were incredibly easy to put together, and looked quite attractive to (at least to my compost loving eyes).
+A quick inquiry revealed she had bought some slatted compost bins.
+They were incredibly easy to put together and looked quite attractive too.

 Needless to say, I wanted to do things the hard way.
 Doubly hard, actually.
 But don’t worry, if you want to make your own wooden compost bin from pallets, I’ll tell you the easy way too.